 Alan Radford is a professor of veterinary health informatics at the University of Liverpool.
 He is the coordinator of the Small Animal Veterinary Surveillance Network (SAVSNET), which exploits electronic health records from veterinary practitioners across the United Kingdom, and identifies significant trends in diseases.
 Alan shared his experience in big data analytics across the network.

-Monitoring behaviours and perceptions of health measures
+Monitoring behaviours and perceptions of

 By John Kinsman

 Keywords: Social Science, misinformation, ECDC, Behaviour, Vaccine, COVID-19